 When we became a Christian, we welcomed the doctrine of Christ; we took Jesus in every relation and capacity; we received the person himself.
 The doctrine concerning Christ is sufficient to meet any contingency in the Christian life.
 Our full reception of the doctrine of Christ is the only true safeguard against deceit.
 This is an exhortation to persist in the truth.

 We become a Christian by faith in Christ’s death to provide forgiveness for our sins.

 Many people say, “I suppose I’m a Christian.
 I hope I am.”
-Do you know for sure that you have made a decision to receive Christ?
-No one in their right mind would say, “I think I’m married, I hope I’m married, I suppose I’m married, I don’t really know.”
+Do you know for sure that you have decided to receive Christ?
+No one in their right mind would say, “I think I’m married.
+I hope I’m married.
+I suppose I’m married.
+I don’t really know.”
 If someone were to ask you, “Have you received Jesus Christ’s death to forgive your sins?” you may say, “I am not sure.”
 Then you are not a Christian.
-When the minister asks, “Will you have his man to be your husband?”, you answer, “I do.”
-When someone asks you, “Will you have this Man Christ Jesus to be your personal Savior?”, you either say, “I do” or “I won’t.”
-If you say, “I do,” he will forgive you immediately of all sin, past, present or future.
+When the minister asks, “Will you have his man to be your husband?” you answer, “I do.”
+When someone asks you, “Will you have this Man Christ Jesus to be your personal Savior?” you either say, “I do” or “I won’t.”
+If you say, “I do,” he will forgive you immediately of all sin, past, present, or future.